 Facility care requires a person to live in an assisted living facility in order to receive medical care and other assistance from professionals.
 The level of assistance typically depends on the capabilities of the individual.
 Some people may want to live in an assisted care facility because they are simply no longer able to maintain their home.
 Other people may require constant medical attention.
 These facilities can be found through Medicare.gov.

 Adult day care is beneficial when family members want to care for their loved one.
 This allows the elderly family member to stay in their own home for comfort and familiarity.
 Family members who work or need time away from overwhelming responsibilities can rest assured that their loved one is receiving the proper care at a day care facility.
 The senior is then able to go home at the end of the day.
-Family members can use the Eldercare Locator to find a day care facility.

 The rising elderly population makes care for this demographic a lucrative business opportunity.
 There are many types of care that can be provided to people over the age of 65, and offering assistance to family members who are caring for an elderly loved one is a worthwhile pursuit.